-Alden Jones was born in New York, raised in New Jersey, and educated at Brown University, New York University, and the Bennington Writing Seminars.
-Her first book, The Blind Masseuse: A Traveler’s Memoir from Costa Rica to Cambodia, was named a Top Ten Travel Book by Publishers Weekly and the Huffington Post, won the Independent Publishers Book Award in Travel Essays and the Foreword Reviews IndieFab Book of the Year in Travel Essays, and was longlisted for the PEN/Diamonstein-Spielvogel Award.
+Alden Jones was born in New York, raised in New Jersey, and holds degrees from Brown University, New York University, and the Bennington Writing Seminars.
+Her critical memoir, The Wanting Was a Wilderness, was published in August 2020 by Fiction Advocate.
+It was a Lambda Literary Award finalist.
+Her first book, The Blind Masseuse: A Traveler’s Memoir from Costa Rica to Cambodia, was named a top ten travel book by National Geographic, Publishers Weekly, and the Huffington Post, won the Independent Publishers Book Award in Travel Essays and was longlisted for the PEN/Diamonstein-Spielvogel Award.
 Her story collection, Unaccompanied Minors, won the New American Fiction Prize, the Lascaux Book Prize, and an Independent Publisher Book Award in Short Fiction, and was a finalist for the Edmund White Award in Debut Fiction and a Lambda Literary Award.